n132/KZone/README.md

 popd
 ```

-5. Play with your modules
+Play with your modules

 ```bash
 cd zone
 ./kz cp ./module/ko_n132.ko
 ```

-# Create Image
+# Create an Image

 Use the [script][3] to create an image.